m110/grafcli/README.md

 ## Short names

 All rows and panels names start with a number and it may seem that typing all that stuff gets boring soon.
-However, there are completions available (triggered by `TAB` key) to help you with that.
-What is more, it is enough to provide just the number of the row or panel, so take advantage of that!
+There are completions available (triggered by the `TAB` key) to help you with that.

+It is enough to provide just the number of the row or panel.
 So instead of typing:
 ```
 [/]> cp /templates/dashboards/dashboard/1-Top-Row/1-Top-Panel /remote/example/dashboard/1-Top-Row
 ```